bflaven/ia_usages/ai_mcp_architecture_component/_prompts/001_ia_mcp_architecture_component.md

 ## PROMPT_4
 Write an MODOP (Operational Method) to launch the workflow and verify that everything is in order—e.g., activating the Anaconda environment, running the Python script, checking specific items, etc.

 ## PROMPT_3

-add a .gitignore to the project for python, that exlcude also .claude, file strating with inndescore e.g `/Users/brunoflaven/Documents/01_work/blog_articles/_ia_mcp_architecture_component/_prompts` or file with `.diff` that are monster files.
+Add a .gitignore to the project for python, that exlcude also .claude, file strating with inndescore e.g `/Users/brunoflaven/Documents/01_work/blog_articles/_ia_mcp_architecture_component/_prompts` or file with `.diff` that are monster files.

 ## PROMPT_2